dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 EDA showed: Journeys at peak-times seemed to be dominated by particular types of people: male users and those living outside of London, and other observations...

+Three Research Questions:

+1. What are the characteristics of people who take part in commuting based activities?

+2. Where do commuting events happen?

+3. Under what circumstances are journeys made during the working day?

 ---
 ## Paper 3
 ---